 You can easily restore the web part to a specific point in your editing activity if you do not like your recent changes.
 This gives you the freedom to experiment with your design decisions, discard what does not work, and retain what does.

-Note that this feature is not available in the Grid Mode.
+NOTE This feature is not available in Grid Mode.

 Step 1: Access the History Window in Live Mode